kevoff7/kevoff7/README.md

 ### 🚀 About Me
 - I am 22 years old and live in Bahia Blanca, Argentina.
-- I am a Mern and Pern full stack developer
 - I like to contribute to the creation of tools and applications that have a positive impact on society.

 ### Technologies